mauricekorf/CarefullyCausal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CarefullyCausal is to provide the user a practical guide when doing causal analyses.
-Particularly, CarefullyCausal provides the user the estimand, a table of causal estimates, a discussion on the causal assumptions, relevant diagnostics and interpretations/explanations.
-The key aspects of a causal analysis are printed and discussed in detail to help the user evaluate whether the estimated effects can be interpreted as being causal.
-Currently, CarefullyCausal can be used in a setting with a fixed-exposure, meaning that the exposure does not vary over time.
+The goal of `CarefullyCausal` is to provide the user a practical guide to causal inference by guiding the user through important steps of a causal analysis.
+Particularly, `CarefullyCausal` provides the user the estimand, a table of effect estimates from different estimators, reports the causal assumptions with relevant diagnostics, and provides more detailed explanations and interpretations.
+Printing and discussing those key elements of a causal analysis helps the user with evaluating whether the estimated effects can be interpreted as being causal.
+Currently, `CarefullyCausal` can be used in a setting with a fixed-exposure, meaning that the exposure does not vary over time.

 Some key features: